kth5/apb/README.md

 # APB - Arch Package Builder

 APB is a distributed Arch Linux package building system that provides automated, multi-architecture package compilation across multiple build servers.
-It consists of three main components that work together to efficiently build and distribute Arch Linux packages.
+It consists of three main components that work together to efficiently build and distribute building pacman packages.

 ## What is APB?